tabler/tabler/pages/_docs/tables.md

 ## No wrap

-Prevents table cell content from wrapping to another line.
+If you don't want the table cell content to wrap to another line, use the `table-nowrap` class.

 {% capture code %}
 {% include ui/table.html nowrap=true responsive=true %}